Jivamukti: Living Liberation – retreat with Stewart Gilchrist

 Cost: 152,000 NPR (approx. £1,020 or $1,320 USD)

 Join Stewart Gilchrist as he returns to Nepal for an inspirational one week retreat in a stunning Tibetan Buddhist monastery.
-In a place where ancient yoga traditions are still alive, explore how the original teachings of yoga can be applied to our 21st century lives on this thought-provoking adventure into the world of radical modern yoga.
+In a place where ancient yoga traditions are still alive, explore the practical aspects of Astanga yoga – asana, dhyana, pranayama and mantra – and how these can lead to the yogin becoming the Jivamukta: liberated in her lifetime.

-Stewart combines an exquisite, energetic asana practice with in-depth exploration of philosophy, reminding us that yoga is fundamentally an ancient philosophy on life.
+Going beyond name and form, transcending the three gunas, surpassing samadhi and separating mind, body and soul… Stewart combines an exquisite, energetic asana practice with in-depth exploration of philosophy that shows us that yoga is a path to liberation.
 His teachings will be complemented by visits/hikes to some of the great pilgrimage sites nearby, teachings from the monastery, morning meditation with the monks and plenty of time for quiet contemplation and connecting with the place and its people.

 Each morning experience morning prayers with the monks in the monastery under the gaze of the huge Amitabha Buddha statue (the largest in Nepal).
 This is followed by a morning session of dynamic mindful movement with Stewart in the beautiful yoga shala overlooking the hills, within the monastery.